Skip to content

 $email->save();

-// Add to contact
+// Add the email to the contact.

 $contact->get('emails')->appendItem($email);